hour/imagetra/README.md

 # Citation
 ```
+@inproceedings{hour2025imagetra,
+  title={ImageTra: Real-Time Translation for Texts in Image and Video},
+  author={Kaing, Hour and Mao, Jiannan and Song, Haiyue and Ding, Chenchen and Tanaka, Hideki and Utiyama, Masao},
+  booktitle={Proceedings of the International Joint Conference on Natural Language Processing & Asia-Pacific Chapter of the Association for Computational Linguistics (IJCNLP-AACL)},
+  year={2025},
+  note={to appear}
+}

 @article{kaing2024towards,
   title={Towards Scene Text Translation for Complex Writing Systems},
   author={Kaing, Hour and Song, Haiyue and Ding, Chenchen and Mao, Jiannan and Tanaka, Hideki and Utiyama, Masao},